Fraud prevention and detection

 Financial crime remains one of the greatest threats for businesses, financial and public institutions worldwide.
 It drains earnings and may expose both the entity and its senior management to criminal and civil liability.
 And worst of all, it can significantly damage companies’ most valuable assets – their reputation and their brand value.

 Our Global Economic Crime Survey 2020 revealed that 47% of more than 5,000 respondents worldwide experienced fraud in the past 24 months.
 This is the second highest reported level in the past 20 years.
-The top 4 types of fraud are customer fraud, cybercrime, asset misappropriation and bribery and corruption – the latter being the type of fraud businesses are most often accused of in court.
+The top 4 types of fraud are customer fraud, cybercrime, asset misappropriation, and bribery and corruption – the latter being the type of fraud businesses are the most often accused of in court.

 At the end of the course, participants will be able to: